 Diagnostic Report & Observation

 In this example, a profile on an diagnostic report says that it must have 4 observations, each with a different LOINC code (e.g. a classic lab panel).
-In this case (taken from the Example Lipid Profile), the structure that applies to DiagnosticReport will say that there is 4 slices on DiagnosticReport.result, each conforming to a different structure, which are also contained in the same profile.
+In this case (taken from the Example Lipid Profile), the structure that applies to DiagnosticReport will say that there are 4 slices on DiagnosticReport.result, each conforming to a different structure, which are also contained in the same profile.
 Each of those structures will constrain the LOINC code in the observation.

 <!-- first structure, the DiagnosticReport -->